lin-zhou/Octosmash-v.2/TO-DO.md

 * Multiple lives + respawning (and being able to choose number of stocks to play)

  ## Optional, somewhat likely to implement
+* Different movement speeds and damage amount for different characters
 * Allow players to map their own controls
 * Different backgrounds for main game
 * Other items (projectiles)